 Easy, just go to the Sturt Sabres web site, click Domestic > Domestic Intent to Play.

 Registration requires a $19.78 once per year affiliation fee to register with Basketball South Australia and Basketball Australia.
 Players who are already affiliated, either in District basketball, country basketball or another Domestic competition, do not have to pay this fee as the fee will not show.
-To complete the registration form, the affiliation fee and season fees would need to be paid in full - Season totals below are not inclusive of the $19.78 affiliation payment, but season fees cover a full season (Terms 4 and 1 summer or terms 2 and 3 winter):
+To complete the registration form, the affiliation fee and administrative fees would need to be paid in full - Season totals below are not inclusive of the $19.78 affiliation payment, and outline the fees structure for the shortened winter season.

-NOTE: UNLIKE OTHER COMPETITIONS WE DO NOT CHARGE A WEEKLY MATCH/GAMEDAY FEE NOR ANY SPECTATORS FEE - THE SEASON PAYMENT COVERS TWO TERMS
+NOTE: WE DO NOT CHARGE A SPECTATORS FEE

 Players of any skill level and experience are welcome